 Although hazelnuts are monoecious (they have both male and female flowers on the same tree), they are self-incompatible, meaning a tree can’t set nuts with its own pollen.
 So, the answer is yes, they need to cross-pollinate.
 Also, some varieties are cross-incompatible, making pollinating hazelnut trees all the more difficult.

 Hazelnuts are wind pollinated so there must be a compatible pollinizer for effective pollination.
 Additionally, the timing is crucial since the receptivity of the female blossoms needs to overlap with the timing of the pollen shed.

 Generally, in hazelnut orchards, three pollinizer varieties (those that are pollinating early, mid, and late in the season) are placed throughout the orchard, not in a solid row.
-Pollinizer trees are placed every third tree in every third row for an orchard planted at 20 x 20 foot (6×6 m.) spacing when pollinating hazelnut trees.
+Pollinizer trees are placed every third tree in every third row for an orchard planted at 20 by 20 foot (6 x 6 m.) spacing when pollinating hazelnut trees.